 If you spot a bear, remain calm and do not run or scream.
 Remain facing the bear, and slowly back away while calmly talking to it, letting it know you are a human and not prey.
 Also, try to avoid direct eye contact, as this may be taken as a threat.
 The bear may growl or charge before stopping and turning away, but never run away or scream as this may only trigger an attack.
-Even if you are Donovan Bailey and the year is 1996, you will never outrun a bear (bears can run 66% faster the the world’s best sprinters).
+Even if you are Donovan Bailey and the year is 1996, you will never outrun a bear (bears can run 66% faster than the world’s best sprinters).
 It is also a good idea to keep your pack on as this can act as protection in case of an attack.

 You also need to determine whether it is a black bear, or grizzly, and whether an impending attack is defensive or predatory.
 Identifying the type of bear should be fairly easy.
-Black bears are smaller, and, well…black (grizzlies are light to dark brown), but telling them apart by colour isn’t always that easy.
+Black bears are smaller, and, well… (usually) black (grizzlies are light to dark brown), but telling them apart by colour isn’t always that easy.
 Click here for key identifiers between black and grizzly bears.
-Most of Southwestern B.C. is home to black bears.
+Most of southwestern B.C. is home to black bears.
 Grizzly bears will typically not be seen any further south than Whistler.
 You need to be able to tell the difference between them in case of an attack.

 In the case of an attack from a bear you should try to determine whether the attack is defensive or predatory.
 A defensive attack will be triggered if you are too close to the bear’s young, its food source, or you startled it.
-A predatory attack happens when the bear is looking for dinner, and these attacks are very rare.
+A predatory attack happens when the bear is looking for dinner, and those attacks are very rare.

 1) If it is a black bear: Discharge your bear spray once it is within a minimum distance of 25 feet of you, and sooner if possible.
-Bears have extremely sensitive noses, making bear spray fairly effective.
+Bears have extremely sensitive noses, making bear spray effective.
 If the bear continues to attack (or you don’t have bear spray), popular wisdom is to fight back against a black bear.
 Use rocks, sticks, fists, and all the adrenaline you can muster and fight back.
 Some advise only to fight a black bear if the attack is predatory, and to curl into a protective ball if the attack is defensive.
 If you choose to curl, drop to the ground, cover your neck, and get into a tight ball, staying as still as possible and not screaming.

 2) If it is a grizzly bear: Similar to a black bear attacks, use bear spray if you have it.
 If the attack is defensive, experts agree to drop to the ground and curl into a ball, protecting your head and neck.
 Stay calm and don’t move, even if the bear begins to gnaw on you a little.
 You are very unlikely to win a battle with a grizzly so this strategy is your best bet, unless the attack is predatory.
-In this case your only option is to fight.
+In that case your only option is to fight.

 Again, predatory attacks are rare from both black and grizzly bears, but if such attack occurs, you need to fight back.